 Where is JASC going from here after achieving so many accomplishments?
 There has been a minimum influx of the Japanese to America unlike other Asian groups, and the ethnic characteristics and needs of the community will continue to change as older generations diminish and younger generations become the majority.
 The third and fourth generation of Japanese Americans are far more acculturated than their parent generations, and it may be doubtful that the need of ethnic social services as would be defined in the past continue.

-However, JASC is no less relevant than it was almost 70 years ago.
+However, JASC is no less relevant than it was over 70 years ago.
 JASC continues to serve the Japanese American community through a variety of social services, and also reaches a much wider audience into the Uptown neighborhood and beyond.
-As the community continues to grow and change culturally, ethnically, socioeconomically and geographically, JASC has an ever-lasting duty to adapt and change to better serve and improve the well-being of those being served.
+As the community continues to grow and change culturally, ethnically, socioeconomically and geographically, JASC has an everlasting duty to adapt and change to better serve and improve the well-being of those being served.
 JASC embraces the opportunities inherent in change and is confident in its ability to help shape the future.

 The newest area of JASC’s focus is the expansion of our Cultural and Community programs.
 JASC is committed to bringing quality cultural programming, classes and events that not only preserve the legacy of Japanese Americans, but also keeps them living, developing and relevant in our contemporary cultural milieu.
 JASC has done this, in part, by fostering, partnering and collaborating with special individuals in our artists-in-residence programs, providing them with a platform to showcase their skills, talents and knowledge to those of all ages, ethnicities and backgrounds.